 - Feeding difficulty

-Please do not ignore above symptoms and seek physical consultation, especially when there is an underlying CHD.
+Please do not ignore above symptoms and seek physical consultation or visit the best heart hospital in Delhi, especially when there is an underlying CHD.

 Does the child have repeated chest infections?

 Chest infections are usually frequent symptoms of heart disease because they manifest with fever, fast breathing, as well as in –drawing of chest.
 All these infections require antibiotics for recovery.
 Surprisingly, upper respiratory functions like common cold, mild cough or hoarseness are not related to heart disease.
 If there is more than one episode of lower respiratory tract infection in a year, it is the only clue available that a child is suffering from CHD.
 The episodes are mostly marked in this part of the season.